4d/docs/docs/API/SessionClass.md

 :::info

-This property can only be used with the remote client sessions.
-With other session types, it returns an empty string.
+This property is only available with remote client and stored procedure sessions.

 :::

-The `.id` property contains <!-- REF #SessionClass.id.Summary -->the unique identifier of the remote client session<!-- END REF -->.
+The `.id` property contains <!-- REF #SessionClass.id.Summary -->the unique identifier (UUID) of the remote client session on the server<!-- END REF -->.
+This unique string is automatically assigned by the server for each remote client session and allows you to identify its processes.

 <!-- END REF -->